 D4 is a two-lead, bi-color LED.
 When current flows in one direction it shines red; in the other direction, it lights up green.
 R2 limits the current to a safe value, either forward or backwards.
 As hinted at earlier, the LED blinks red on the downbeats (start of a measure), then blinks green for the remaining upbeats in the measure.
 By the way, 180Ω may seem to allow too much current to pass.
 However, the LED only flashes for 50 mS on each beat so it's perfectly safe to push the limit here, and thus get a nice bright visual indication of your location in a measure.

 Since this is a menu-based project, we'll turn to an LCD to provide the human interface.
 Here we have a typical two line by 16 character display, modeled around the HD44780 controller element.
 Don't let this gobbledygook put you off; almost all common displays follow this protocol, including the great bulk that you find at surplus houses for peanuts.
-I wanted something a little fancier for this project and went with a white-on-blue unit I picked up from Amazon for less than $10.
+I wanted something a little fancier for this project and went with a white-on-blue unit I picked up from Amazon.

 Now, a word about the backlight on the LCD.
 These are generally a series-parallel combination of a couple dozen LEDs that light up the display nicely, making it visible in darker surroundings.
 You will typically need to drop the voltage applied to the anode (at pin 15 of the LCD) by a small amount.
 Sometimes this is done with a resistor, but the unit I employed specified a rectifier which drops about 0.7V, bringing the current flow down to a safe value.
 Refer to the spec sheet for whatever you use.